-- For animal use only. - Wash hands after use. - No data has been provided for use on pregnant or lactating dogs. - Avoid contact with eyes.
-If product gets in eyes, rinse well with water. - Store below 30°C (room temperature). - Please read the label and follow the directions for use.
+- For animal use only.

+- Wash hands after use.

+- No data has been provided for use on pregnant or lactating dogs.

+- Avoid contact with eyes.
+If product gets in eyes, rinse well with water.

+- Store below 30°C (room temperature).

 Addressing inflammation and a dysfunctional skin barrier with essential fatty acids